vanshady/ReactJS-Realtime-Chat/README.md

     npm install

-Build the applicaiton

-	npm run build

-Then run the app like so:
+Then build and run the app like so:

-    npm start
+    npm test

 And navigate to `localhost:3000` and chat !